happi/theBeamBook/README.md

 ## Contributing

-The plan is to make this book project into a collaborate effort so that we can get a complete documentation of the Erlang Runtime system as soon as possible.
-Please feel free to contribute since this work is far from done, and it will probably never be done since there is continuous development of the Erlang runtime system.
+The plan is to make this book project into a collaboration effort so that we can get a complete documentation of the Erlang Runtime system as soon as possible.
+Please feel free to contribute since this work is far from done.

 You can contribute by raising an issue, comment on open issues or create a branch with a fix or an addition.